Few things go better together than summer vacation and a trip to the local ice cream shop.

-A local institution with two Minneapolis locations, Sebastian Joes' makes hundreds of ice creams and sorbets, ranging from basil vanilla in the summer to salty caramel year-round, as well as vegan and kosher varieties.
+A local institution with locations in Linden Hills and Lowry Hill, Sebastian Joes' makes hundreds of ice creams and sorbets, ranging from basil vanilla in the summer to salty caramel year-round, as well as vegan and kosher varieties.

 Honey & Mackie's, Plymouth

-This shop became an instant hit thanks to its homemade, creative flavors like cayenne candied bacon and chocolate covered pretzel.
+This shop became an instant hit thanks to its homemade, creative flavors like gingersnap and honey, horchata, and lemon poppy blueberry.